 - Big Eater: Porky is portrayed as an extremely overweight adult in this cartoon, and in both the beginning and ending, he wolfs down a very large sandwich.

-- Early Installment Weirdness: Obviously, the cartoon is nowhere as wild as Tex's later cartoons, although some of his early hallmarks pop up here and there.
-Also, Porky is portrayed as a deep voiced adult and as a sidekick to Beans, and Kitty the Cat is his daughter.
+- Early-Installment Weirdness: This cartoon is nowhere as wild as Tex's later cartoons, although some of his early hallmarks pop up here and there.
+Porky is portrayed as a deep-voiced adult (and voiced by Joe Doughertynote rather than Mel Blanc) and as a sidekick to Beans, and Kitty the Cat is his daughter.

 - Genki Girl: Kitty the Cat, Beans' girlfriend, is absolutely euphoric at the idea of Beans finding gold.